 - a.
-GOSL proposes to auction a twenty-five million (EC\$25.0 Million) 180-day Treasury bill on 19th July 2012in the Regional Government Securities Market (RGSM) and will be traded on the Eastern Caribbean Securities Exchange Ltd (ECSE). - b.
+GOSL proposes to auction a twenty-five million (EC\$25.0 Million) 180-day Treasury bill on 17th January 2013 in the Regional Government Securities Market (RGSM) and will be traded on the Eastern Caribbean Securities Exchange Ltd (ECSE). - b.
 The maximum bid price for the 180-day Treasury bill issue is 6 percent. - c.
-The Treasury bill issue will be opened for competitive bidding commencing at 9:00 a.m. on 19thJuly 2012 and close at 12:00 noon. - d.
-The Treasury bill issue will be settled on 20thJuly 2012. - e.
-The maturity date of the Treasury bill will be on 16th January 2013. - f.
-The Bill will be identified by the trading symbol LCB160113. - g.Each investor is allowed one (1) bid with the option of increasing the amount being tendered until the close of the bidding period. - h.
+The Treasury bill issue will be opened for competitive bidding commencing at 9:00 a.m. on 17th January 2013 and close at 12:00 noon. - d.
+The Treasury bill issue will be settled on 18th January 2013. - e.
+The maturity date of the Treasury bill will be on 17th July 2013. - f.
+The Bill will be identified by the trading symbol LCB170713. - g.Each investor is allowed one (1) bid with the option of increasing the amount being tendered until the close of the bidding period. - h.
 The minimum bid amount is \$5,000. - i.
 The Bid Multiplier will be set at \$1,000. - j.
-A Competitive Uniform Price Auction with open bidding will determine the price of the issue.

-k.The Investors may participate in the auction through the services of a licensed intermediary.
-The current list of licensed intermediaries is as follows:

-- ABI Bank Ltd. - Antigua Commercial Bank Ltd. - St. Kitts Nevis Anguilla National Bank Ltd. - Bank of Nevis Ltd. - ECFH Global Investment Solutions Limited - Bank of St Vincent and the Grenadines Ltd. - National Mortgage Financial Company of Dominica Ltd. - First Citizens Investment Services Limited- Trinidad and Tobago - First Citizens Investment Services Limited Saint Lucia - Financial Investment and consultancy Services Ltd (FICS) Saint Lucia - National Bank of Anguilla Ltd. - 1.
-All currency references are in Eastern Caribbean Dollars unless otherwise stated
+A Competitive Uniform Price Auction with open bidding will determine the price of the issue. - k.
+The Investors may participate in the auction through the services of a licensed intermediary.
+The current list of licensed intermediaries is as follows: - ABI Bank Ltd. - Antigua Commercial Bank Ltd. - St. Kitts Nevis Anguilla National Bank Ltd. - Bank of Nevis Ltd. - ECFH Global Investment Solutions Limited - Bank of St Vincent and the Grenadines Ltd. - First Citizens Investment Services Limited Saint Lucia - National Bank of Anguilla Ltd. - 1.
+All currency references are in Eastern Caribbean Dollars unless otherwise stated.

-III.
-FINANCIAL ADMINISTRATION AND MANAGEMENT
+III) FINANCIAL ADMINISTRATION AND MANAGEMENT